 Subscribe to get insights from our trusted experts delivered straight to your inbox.Subscribe

-While most states use a licensing system to regulate the sale of alcoholic beverages, other states–known as “control” states–impose a government monopoly on the wholesale or retail of beer, wine, spirits, or all alcoholic beverages.
+While most states use a licensing system to regulate the sale of alcoholic beverages, other states–known as “control” states–impose a government monopoly on the wholesale or retail sale of beer, wine, spirits, or all alcoholic beverages.
 Wine “control” states include Mississippi, New Hampshire, Pennsylvania, Utah, and Wyoming.

 How does your state compare?

 Note: This is part of a map series in which we examine state excise tax collections.